Serving Calumet, Fond du Lac, Menominee, Outagamie, Shawano, Waupaca, and Winnebago counties.

-Transit planning concentrated on providing service to cost-effectively meet the needs of communities.
-Valley Transit and the Oshkosh Transit System both continue to be in compliance with the American with Disabilities Act (ADA).
-Each of the systems surpasses the ADA requirements by providing complementary paratransit services for more hours and at higher service level than required for those individuals who are unable to use the fixed route systems.
-Specialized transportation services are also available at the county level throughout the region.
+Transit planning concentrates on providing services to cost-effectively meet the needs of communities and offer transportation alternatives to residents and employees.
+Valley Transit and GO Transit provide transportation services to in the Appleton (Fox Cities) MPO and Oshkosh MPO, respectively.
+Each system provides both fixed-route services and paratransit services.
+Additionally, specialized transportation services are available at the county level throughout the region. surpasses the ADA requirements by providing complementary paratransit services for more hours and at higher service level than required for those individuals who are unable to use the fixed route systems.

 Valley Transit – Transit Development Plan (TDP)